 Las Cumbres Observatory has developed a set of identical 0.4-meter (diameter) telescopes at its Santa Barbara headquarters.
 These telescopes are wholly modified Meade telescopes with custom equatorial mounts and high-quality CCD cameras.
-Seven of these telescope have been deployed to LCO observatory nodes: two to Siding Spring Observatory in Australia, two to Teide Observatory on Tenerife, one to Cerro Tololo Observatory in Chile, and two to Haleakala Observatory in Hawaii.
-Three of these telescopes (in Australia, Tenerife, and Hawaii) are available for science observations.
+Ten of these telescope have been deployed to LCO observatory nodes: two to Siding Spring Observatory in Australia, one to Sutherland Observatory in South Africa, two to Teide Observatory on Tenerife, two to Cerro Tololo Observatory in Chile, one to McDonald Observatory in Texas, and two to Haleakala Observatory in Hawaii.
+All of these telescopes are available for science observations.
 These telescopes are also available for education programs to use.
-The other four telescopes make observations for a program to track earth-orbiting satellites.
+A few hours per semester on these telescopes is reserved for a program to track earth-orbiting satellites.

 The 0m4 telescopes are supported on a C-ring equatorial mount, with all hardware including focus and collimation supplied by LCO.
 The science instruments on the telescopes are SBIG STX6303 cameras with the following specifications:

-All 0m4 mounts have the same hardware drive and software control mechanisms with our 1m telescopes.
+All 0.4m mounts have the same hardware drive and software control mechanisms with our 1m telescopes.